-This article provides an explanation of how to find a missing person.
+This article provides suggestions on how to find a missing person.
 Private investigators called this a missing person investigation.
-If you are looking for someone missing, you’re probably highly stressed out.
-Hopefully, after reading this article, you will have new ideas to help you locate the person you are seeking.
+You’re probably highly stressed out if you are looking for someone missing.
+Hopefully, after reading this article, you will have new ideas to help locate the person you seek.

 What is a Missing Person?

-A missing person is someone who has disappeared for a period of time, usually for unknown reasons.
-Each year, over 100,000 people disappear, of which roughly 80% are children.
+A missing person has disappeared for some time, usually for unknown reasons.
+Over 100,000 people disappear each year, of which roughly 80% are children.

-A common misunderstanding is that a person must be missing for 72 hours before being legally classed as a “missing person”.
-In instances where there is evidence of violence or of an unusual absence, law enforcement agencies often stress the importance of beginning an investigation immediately.
+A common misunderstanding is that a person must be missing for 72 hours before being legally labeled “missing person.”
+When there is evidence of violence or an unusual absence, law enforcement agencies often stress the importance of beginning an investigation immediately.
 The first 48 hours of a person’s disappearance are critical.

-If a person has been missing for a period of seven years, and there is no evidence to the contrary, a missing person can be declared legally dead.
+If a person has been missing for seven years, and there is no evidence to the contrary, a missing person can be declared legally dead.

 In some situations, people disappear intentionally.
 For example, someone may disappear to avoid alimony or child support payments.
 Or, they might have a warrant out for their arrest.
 Also, a person may hide from dangerous people such as gang members, the mafia, or a drug cartel.